centrifuge/documentation/docs/getting-started/install-cent-node.md

 #### Additional custom configuration
 * Configure node under NAT

-If you want your node to be reachable outside of your private network you will need to manually specify the External IP where the node will be available:
+If you want your node to be accessible outside your private network, you will need to manually specify the External IP of the node:
 ```yaml
 p2p:
   externalIP: "100.111.112.113"